Skip to main content

 • Keep source-specific classification fields in metadata instead of overloading contact fields.

-For endpoint schemas and response shapes, use the API Reference tab.
+For endpoint schemas, parameters, and response shapes, use the API Reference or the published OpenAPI spec.